jedimt/hcicollector/README.md

+# NOTE: I no longer work for NetApp and will no longer make any updates to this project.
+Please see Sean's page for updates. https://github.com/scaleoutsean/hcicollector

 # HCICollector

 The HCI Ccollector is a container based metrics collection and graphing solution for NetApp HCI and SolidFire systems running Element OS 9+